 Your horse should be accustomed to being groomed and handled and be calm when you work around its hindquarters.

-Brush the tail smooth.
+- Step One: Brush the tail smooth.
 Don't wet it.
 Grooming sprays and de-tanglers may make it harder to keep the scissors steady for a straight, clean clip because they make the hair more slippery.